kaiba-tech/kaiba/docs/introduction.md

 `if_statements` is a list of `if statement` objects.
 We designed it like this so that we can chain them.
 The output of the first one will be the input of the next one.

-the `mapping` object is not the only one that can have if statements, the `attribute` can also have them.
+the `DataFetcher` object is not the only one that can have if statements, the `attribute` can also have them.
 This allows for some interesting combinations.

 === "config.json"

     ```json hl_lines="14 20 25 32 35"
     {
         "name": "root",
-        "array": false,
         "attributes": [
             {
                 "name": "readable_type",
-                "mappings": [
+                "data_fetchers": [
                     {
                         "path": ["type"],
                         "if_statements": [